Update July 2020

-Our main focus is researching the shared histories and links between communities and countries, and telling these stories using a range of approaches working with poets, teachers, authors, academics and entertainers.
+At present our main focus is researching the shared histories and links between communities and countries, and telling these stories using a range of approaches working with poets, teachers, authors, academics and entertainers.

-We are currently exploring the links that Wales has around the world, as well as exploring ways to celebrate Welsh Language and Culture.
+We are also currently exploring the links that Wales has around the world, as well as exploring ways to celebrate Welsh Language and Culture.

 We work with a wide range of organisations and schools, including Arts Council Wales, (see Cwtch), Race Council Cymru, Rotary International and Wales International/ Cymru a'r Byd.